dashcommunity/governance/scale_through_coops.md

 * robust & sustainable
 * conservative (safe) & progressive (innovative)

 Long-time Dash participants with reputations can organize various flavors of cooperatives.
-These co-ops would welcome new-comers and help them develop reputations in the community.
+These co-ops would **welcome new-comers and help them develop reputations** in the community.
 This lowers the barrier for compensated participation, increasing development of the Dash ecosystem with fresh, innovative approaches from new-comers under the guidance of experienced long-timers.
-These cooperatives would offer greater financial privacy to contractors compared to contracting with the treasury itself.
+These **cooperatives would offer greater financial privacy to contractors** compared to contracting with the treasury itself.
 Privacy could also extend to management and development of the cooperative's services.

-A decentralized tresury would maximize accountability and minimize hierarchy.
+A decentralized tresury would **maximize accountability and minimize hierarchy**.
 Responsibility for deliverables would rest on several SPOCs (single points of contact), each co-op having one person responsible for communicating with the community.
 Groups would be small enough to manage effectively, as opposed to one very large group and/or hundreds or thousands of independant contractors.

-Additionally, a decentralized treasury structure would generally increase quality and decrease cost over time, because some cooperatives would compete with others offering the same services.
-Lastly, this structure would decrease the burden on MNOs and Dash contractors.
+Additionally, **a decentralized treasury structure would generally increase quality and decrease cost over time**, because some cooperatives would compete with others offering the same services.
+Lastly, this structure would **decrease the burden on MNOs and Dash contractors**.
 MNOs would have relatively fewer proposals to evaluate, and contractors would have a lower barrier to entry.

 ##### Further Justification
-Mastenode operators (MNOs) need to direct more funds (in fiat terms) as price increases.
+MNOs need to direct more funds (in fiat terms) as price increases.
 The number of MNOs will level off, but price will likely not.
 This puts each MNO in charge of more funds over time.

 * If average proposal size remains steady, more proposals will need evaluating.
 * If number of proposals remains steady, the cost of each proposal must rise.